 Jesus did not purchase us on the "lay-away plan" He purchased us for the here and now as well as for eternity.
 Since we are His now and the focus of our minds has been changed, we do not live to satisfy ourselves.
 Our transformed minds are focused on serving God and doing His will.
 How do we know His will?
 We are told, in Ephesians 2:10, that God prepared things for us to do, as Christians, even before we came to be Christians.
 Listening to the Spirit and watching for these things is a large part of the will of God for the life of a believer.

-For you have spent enough time in the past doing what pagans choose to do - living in debauchery, lust, drunkenness, orgies, carousing and detestable idolatry.
+For you have spent enough time already living the way the pagans want you to live - in debauchery, lust, drunkenness, orgies, wild parties and forbidden idol-worship.

 Peter is reminding us here that we are done with all of these things.
 When we have had enough of carrying the burden of sin, we come to Jesus in repentance and wanting to be done with sin.
 If we still want to do these things, we need to check our understanding of sin and its effects.

-They think it strange that you do not plunge with them into the same flood of dissipation, and they heap abuse on you.
+They think it strange that you don't plunge with them into the same flood of dissoluteness, and so they heap insults on you.

 Did you lose "friends" when you came to Christ?
 That is what is being described here as we are told that the world thinks it is strange that we do not do things that dishonor our Lord and Savior.
 Not only do they think we are strange but we will be persecuted because of it.
 We are to expect this as Jesus told us that no servant is greater than his master and they persecuted him.